Authentication verifies the identity user and validates it while Authorization allows the user to access the system.

 Knowing how the authentication process works is quintessential to understanding the difference between authentication and authorization.
-Conventionally the authentication process was executed through login credentials of users validated through a local authentication server.
-This information is further matched with the one stored on the database for validations.
+Conventionally the authentication process was executed through the login credentials of users validated through a local authentication server.
+This information is further matched with the one stored in the database for validation.

 However, with HTTPS-based encryptions, this practice is of no use.
 HTTPS protocol execution is stateless, and no information once the authentication is done for further interactions.
 So, each time a user interacts with the system, they need to authenticate, which will be a tedious and time-consuming process.

 The answer to this problem was token-based authentication.
 The authenticating system provides a signed token to authenticate users.
 At the same time, factor-based authentication is another approach commonly used by businesses and enterprises to authenticate users.